 Every school has a partnership agreement in place with the careers service, which provides impartial advice and guidance, and parents are encouraged to ensure that their child makes full use of this service, available free from professionally qualified careers advisors, particularly in year 10 and year 12.

 You may also avail of their services outside school.
 Good careers advice will help to reduce drop-outs from further and higher education courses and training.
 Along with this, learning for life and work guidance sets out the statutory obligations of schools through the curriculum and what pupils can expect from schools in delivering the necessary skills and personal qualities, knowledge, understanding and attitudes to help pupils prepare for the world of work

 Our economy demands a flexible and skilled workforce to respond to the areas of growth and opportunity, both now and in the future.
 The entitlement framework will provide the opportunities for pupils to access a range of courses with clear progression pathways that engage and interest them and that properly prepare them for life and work in the 21st century.

 Careers strategy "preparing for success"

-Preparing for success, a joint all-age careers education, information, advice and guidance strategy (CEIAG) delivered by the Department of Education and the Department for Employment and Learning, aims to develop more effective career decision-makers, leading to increased and appropriate participation in education, training and employment.
+Preparing for success, a joint all-age careers education, information, advice and guidance strategy (CEIAG) delivered by the Department of Education and the Department for the Economy, aims to develop more effective career decision-makers, leading to increased and appropriate participation in education, training and employment.